Ksrinivas2304/Car-Rental-System/README.md

 Compile: Compile the Java files using a Java compiler.
 You can use any Java IDE or the command line.

-Run: Execute the compiled Main class to launch the car rental system.
+Run: Execute the compiled '**Main**' class to launch the car rental system.

 Menu Navigation: Follow the prompts in the command-line interface to rent or return cars.